MerlynCoding/tensorflow_beginner/tensorflow_1.md

 # TensorFlow Beginner Guide

-This guide explains the basics of using **TensorFlow** for creating and manipulating tensors, indexing, reshaping, and GPU memory management.
+This guide explains the basics of using **TensorFlow** for creating and manipulating tensors, indexing, reshaping, GPU memory management, and setting up TensorFlow with GPU support.
 It is aimed at beginners, so everything is explained in simple terms.

 ---